 - 18.1.
 The purpose of the Appeal Review stage is to review the decision taken at the Formal Appeal stage.
-The matter of the Formal Appeal itself will not normally be considered afresh and no new investigation will be carried out. - 18.2.
+The matter of the Formal Appeal itself will not normally be considered afresh, and no new investigation will be carried out. - 18.2.
 An Academic Chair of an Appeal Review Panel will undertake the Appeal Review. - 18.3.
-Where a Formal Appeal is dismissed or partially upheld by the Appeals Case Managers, the student may submit a request for a review of this decision within

-7 calendar days of being notified of it.

-- 18.4.
-Requests should be submitted to the Quality Assurance and Compliance Office using the online form3. - 18.5.
+Where a Formal Appeal is dismissed or partially upheld by the Appeals, Conduct, and Complaints Officer/Adviser, the student may submit a request for a review of this decision within 7 calendar days of being notified of it. - 18.4.
+Requests should be submitted to the Appeals, Conduct, and Complaints Office using the online form3. - 18.5.
 Students are encouraged to enter the Appeal Review stage if they believe they have grounds (as per section 19, below). - 18.5.1.
 Students should be aware that entering the Appeal Review stage of the formal appeals process might impact upon their ability to proceed to the next stage of their course or graduate with their cohort.
-This is because of the additional time that the Appeal Review will add to the overall timescale for completion of the formal appeals process. - 18.6.
-The Quality Assurance and Compliance Office will let the student know the outcome of their Appeal Review request within 28 calendar days of receipt of their appeal.
-If it is likely to take longer than this, the student will be kept informed.
+This is because of the additional time that the Appeal Review will add to the overall timescale for completion of the formal appeals process.